 - either new apprentices or existing employees doing apprenticeship standards

 The training provider also needs to confirm they’ll accept the apprentice before we transfer the funds.

 We'll contact you within 2 weeks of the deadline to let you know the outcome of your application.

-If there is not enough funds to cover all the applications that meet the selection criteria, we'll decide who's the best fit.
-We'll base this on the strategic priority aims and how much the applicant is asking for.
+If there are not enough funds to cover all the applications that meet the selection criteria, we'll decide who's the best fit.
+We'll base this on the strategic priority aims and scoring criteria.

 Where applications are scored equally and funds are limited, the lowest cost programmes will be prioritised.

 If you have any questions, send an email to firstname.lastname@example.org.